 Net Position-Net position represents cumulative revenues less expenses in excess of net proceeds transferred to the Lottery for Education Account, as defined under the Act (see Note 7).
 Net position includes funds invested in capital assets and unrestricted net position.
-Unrestricted net position normally result from the inclusion of capital costs in the determination of net proceeds as required by the Act and the cumulative effect of periodic adjustments to recognize the fair value of grand prize investments held to fund grand prizes payable.
+Unrestricted net position normally results from the inclusion of capital costs in the determination of net proceeds as required by the Act and the cumulative effect of periodic adjustments to recognize the fair value of grand prize investments held to fund grand prizes payable.
 Grand prize investments are purchased to finance future payments to Win For Life, Mega Millions, Powerball, Decades of Dollars, and certain instant game grand prize winners.
 Any increases or decreases in the fair value of these investments are determined to be unrealized and will not affect (i) the future ability to hold these investments or (ii) the amount of funds available for distribution to the Lottery for Education Account.
-Unrealized gains on grand prize investments at June 30, 2013 and 2012 were \$23,772,000 and \$41,485,000, respectively, resulting in a net change of (\$17,713,000) in the fair value of grand prize investments.
+Unrealized gains on grand prize investments at June 30, 2014 and 2013 were \$19,971,000 and \$23,772,000, respectively, resulting in a net change of (\$3,801,000) in the fair value of grand prize investments.